wp-cli/handbook/repository-management.md

 Used scopes:

 * `scope:bootstrap` - Part of the bootstrap process, which loads both WP-CLI as well as WordPress Core.
-* `scope:command` - Part of an individual command.
 * `scope:distribution` - Part of the distribution process, where the Phar is being built and releases are produced.
 * `scope:documentation` - Part of the handbook, command reference or inline help.
 * `scope:framework` - Part of the WP-CLI framework itself, which provides the architecture, API and helper functions to make commands possible.